Hyperbaric oxygen therapy | Canada Hyperbarics Skip to main content

 What They Found

 The review found that oxygen inhalation at pressures exceeding 0.2 MPa (2 ATA) has several positive effects, including increasing the bactericidal capacity of white blood cells, reducing tissue swelling, and stimulating new blood vessel growth.
-These properties were shown to help decrease illness, disability, and death when hyperbaric oxygen therapy was used alongside other treatments for conditions like diabetic foot ulcers and other forms of leg ischemia.
+These properties were shown to help decrease illness, disability, and death when hyperbaric oxygen therapy was used alongside other treatments for conditions like diabetic foot ulcers and other forms of leg ischaemia.

 What This Means for Canadian Patients

-For Canadian patients suffering from conditions like diabetic foot ulcers or severe leg ischemia, this review suggests that hyperbaric oxygen therapy could be a valuable addition to their existing medical care.
+For Canadian patients suffering from conditions like diabetic foot ulcers or severe leg ischaemia, this review suggests that hyperbaric oxygen therapy could be a valuable addition to their existing medical care.
 By improving tissue oxygenation and wound healing, HBOT may help reduce complications and improve overall recovery for these specific conditions.

 Canadian Relevance